Biotech crops still a sticking point in U.S.-China trade deal: sources

 The trade deal, should it be agreed, is expected to include a six-year time frame for purchases of more than $1 trillion in U.S. goods, including commodity products.

-Reporting by Chris Prentice in Washington; Additional reporting by Tom Polansek in Chicago; Editing by Simon Webb and Grant McCool
+Reporting by Chris Prentice in Washington; Additional reporting by Tom Polansek in Chicago and Andrew Galbraith in Shanghai; Editing by Simon Webb and Grant McCool